How to take a screenshot on an iPad

 Here’s the short answer: Press the Home button and Sleep/Wake button at the same time.
 For a more detailed explanation, keep reading.

 The iPad is a mean, sleek, sharing machine.
 It can share photos, links, and websites in seconds.
 It can also make easy work of a screenshot.
 The ability to take screenshots may not be the most glamorous feature on the iPad, but it’s certainly one of the most useful, allowing you to capture enlarged PNG images of your display you can then share with anyone.
 Why do you need screenshots?
 For starters, they’re handy when you need to interface with coworkers, family members, and the Genius Bar from afar.
-They’ll also allow you to create fantastic guides and flaunt your high score in Super Mario Run.
+They’ll also allow you to create fantastic guides and flaunt your high score in Super Mario Run and other great iPhone games.
 After all, photo evidence goes a long way.

-More: Fixing a photo is quick and easy with these photo-editing apps

 Whatever the reason, all iterations of the iPad can capture and share screenshots in five simple steps, whether using the iPad Pro or the last-gen Mini.
 Here’s how.